 The prosecution must prove three elements — each beyond a reasonable doubt — in order to secure a conviction for theft in Washington, D.C.
 First, the government must prove that the property in question belongs to another person: You cannot be convicted of stealing your own property.

-The second element is that the perpetrator “wrongfully obtains or uses” the property.
+Second, the prosecution must prove that the defendant has “wrongfully obtained or used” the property.
 This can be through the actual physical taking of the property.
-It can also be through the more passive “controlling,” “unauthorized use” or “transfer” of the property or through deception.
+It can also be either through deception or through the more passive “controlling,” “unauthorized use” or “transfer” of the property.

 In addition to tangible or intangible property, the theft of services is also covered under the general definition of theft.
-Jumping the turnstile at the metro station or refusing to pay a cab fare or restaurant bill would all be examples of this type of theft.
+Jumping the turnstile at the metro station or refusing to pay a cab/Uber/Lyft fare would all be examples of this type of theft.
 D.C.
 Criminal Code 22-3211.

 Theft in the first degree (Theft I) is when the total value of the property taken is $1000 or more.
 The penalty for a first degree theft conviction is a maximum fine of $5,000 and imprisonment for no more than 10 years.

 If the total value of the property is less than $1000, it is a theft in the second degree.
 The penalty for Theft II is a maximum fine of $1,000 and imprisonment for no more than 180 days.
 D.C.
 Criminal Code 22-3212.

 Does D.C. offer diversion programs for first-time offenders?

 First-time offenders charged with Theft II might be eligible for some type of “diversion” program.
 With more information on such programs to be found here, the typical diversion program for Theft II is a deferred prosecution agreement in which the offender performs 32 hours of community service over a four-month period in exchange for the government’s agreement to dismiss the charges.